SUPPLY CHAINS NEED TO ADD VALUE FOR ALL PARTICIPANTS

 Operational Planning

-Many manufacturers don't see how important acurate demand forecasts are in the production planning function delivering on time.
+Many manufacturers don't appreciate how acurate demand forecasts assist the production planning function in delivering on time.
 This is especially true for those deploying MTO strategies.

 Strategic sourcing